 Another particularly invasive non-native is bamboo.
 Bamboo is very cool and creates an attractive hedge.
 The bamboo canes are also nice for other purposes, like a fishing pole.

 Bamboo is extremely invasive.
 It’s rhizomes are very aggressive and can burrow through many barriers.
 Also, the rhizomes can jump to the surface and go over a low barrier.

+Personally, I do not have bamboo in my yard.
 If you are up for it, here is my bamboo containment strategy:

 1).
 Dig a hole 3 feet deep and about 3 feet in diameter.
 2).
 Buy a thick, hard plastic planter.
 At least 60mm thick.
 Just over 3 feet high.
 The diameter should be just smaller than the hole.
 3).
 Cut the bottom out of the planter, set in the hole.
 Important, planter should be a couple inches above ground to cut down on the above ground bamboo rhizome jumping.
 4).
 Fill planter and surrounding hole with loamy dirt.
 5).
 Plant bamboo within planter area.